The Shining 3D EinScan Pro 2X Plus is the poster child of the family and offers slightly better performance than the EinScan Pro 2X.

 Setting up the hardware was a breeze.
 There is one main USB 3.0 cable that connects the 3D scanner to the computer.

 Then there’s a power cable that plugs into that same USB cable (which has a specific power slot) from your power outlet.
 Hence, only one cable is plugged into the scanner– convenient!

 After setting up the 3D scanner we mounted the Color pack.
 This process was simple as well, only requiring you to plug in the small module on the 3D scanner’s side and locking it in place.
 Everything feels robust and sturdy once assembled.

-The last step consists in plugging the turntable into the USB port on the laptop, and connecting it to a power outlet with the dedicated adapter.
+The last step consists of plugging the turntable into the USB port on the laptop and connecting it to a power outlet with the dedicated adapter.
 Note that the turntable adapter and 3D scanner adapter are the same, which avoids any confusion.

 You need two USB ports to connect both the scanner’s USB cable and the turntable’s USB cable.
 Therefore you’ll need an extra USB port on your computer in order to plug in a mouse, which is highly recommended when interacting with 3D content.

 When in hand, the EinScan 2X Pro Plus feels robust and ergonomic.
 The product’s finish is clean and reinforces its sturdy, industrial look.
 The Start scanning button is well placed, as well as the other two smaller ones.

 To start 3D scanning, a short calibration setup is recommended.
 The process is very intuitive, and a step-by-step video is directly displayed via the software, without the need to access any YouTube tutorials on your browser.